prxtk7/Portfolio-Pratheek-Nand/README.md

 - Gate voltage controls current flow.

 ###  Explanation
+### 🧠 Explanation

-The MOSFET acts as an electronic switch.
-When voltage is applied at the gate, current flows between drain and source, powering the LED strip.
+In this circuit, a MOSFET transistor is used as an electronic switch to control the LED strip.
+The MOSFET allows a low-power control signal at the gate to switch a higher current flowing through the LED strip.

+When no voltage is applied to the gate (LOW), the MOSFET remains OFF and no current flows, so the LED strip is turned OFF.
+When a voltage is applied to the gate (HIGH), the MOSFET turns ON, allowing current to flow from the power supply through the LED strip to ground, turning it ON.

+This method enables efficient and safe control of higher-power devices using low-power signals and is widely used in practical electronic systems such as lighting control and motor drivers.

 ---